ibm-cloud-docs/openshift/openshift_limitations.md

 *   You can create only standard clusters, not free clusters.
 Instead, you can create a free Kubernetes cluster, and then re-deploy the apps that you try out in the Kubernetes cluster to your OpenShift cluster.
 *   [Locations](/docs/openshift?topic=openshift-regions-and-zones) are available in all six worldwide multizone metro and select single zone regions.
 *   You cannot create a cluster with worker nodes that run multiple operating systems, such as OpenShift on Red Hat Enterprise Linux and community Kubernetes on Ubuntu.

+## Networking
+{: #oc_limits_networking}

+Private network load balancers (NLBs) cannot be registered with the domain name server (DNS), so the cluster cannot be created with only a private network interface.
+At least some of the cluster's worker nodes must have both public and private VLANs.
+You can still create a private service to expose your apps on only the private network.

 ## Storage
 {: #oc_limits_storage}